kanashir0/webserv/README.md

-CGI pipe is driven by one `poll()` call in the main event loop: the loop asks `poll()` which file descriptors are ready for reading or writing, and only then performs the corresponding I/O. Nothing ever blocks, and no request can stall the server for another client.config/
+CGI pipe is driven by one `poll()` call in the main event loop: the loop asks `poll()` which file descriptors are ready for reading or writing, and only then performs the corresponding I/O. Nothing ever blocks, and no request can stall the server for another client.

 Behaviour is entirely driven by an nginx-inspired configuration file, so the same binary can serve very different setups without recompiling.